 Many shared hosting providers claim that you will have unlimited resources and the ability to run dozens of programs that can be installed with a single click using software such as Fantastico.
 They will promise you the moon to sign you up.

-Shared SSL Certificate -- A Big No-No
+Avoid a Shared SSL Certificate

 For this reason, shared hosting should be considered for an e-commerce website only in two situations:

 - You are setting up a fully functional prototype website as a precursor to your actual hosted site.

 - You are setting up a niche website where customers already have a relationship with you and are not likely to get put off by slow speeds and shared SSL certificates.